bdurand/super_settings/README.md

   config.controller.define_changed_by do
     current_user.name
   end

-  # The models can also have code injected into them with these methods:
-  # config.model.enhance do
-  # end
+  # You can define the storage engine for the model.
+This can be either done either with a Class
+  # object or with a symbol matching the underscored class name of a storage class defined under
-  #
+  # the SuperSettings::Storage namespace.
-  # config.model.enhance_history do
-  # end
+  # config.model.storage = :active_record

   # You can also specify a cache implementation to use to cache the last updated timestamp
   # for model changes.
 By default this will use `Rails.cache`.